AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{############################################################################################## }
 ## 2.3 Tutorial: Unboxing ## {#alib_boxing_basicstut_unboxing}

-Likewise method \b IsType, introduced in the previous chapter (and likewise the constructor of class Box!), method \alib{boxing;Box::Unbox} used for unboxing a value is a templated method.
+Likewise method \b IsType, introduced in the previous chapter (and likewise the overloaded constructors of class \b Box), method \alib{boxing;Box::Unbox} used for unboxing a value is templated.

 The template type determines the type of value to be unboxed: